deep-overflow/Object_Detection/README.md

-# Object_Detection
+# Segmentation
-This repository is for object detection project with Apple M1 GPU.
+This repository is for segmentation project with Apple M1 GPU.